 Introduction

-This keyboard is designed as an extension to the default US keyboard, adding on the functionality to type characters used in places such as Latin/Greek characters, mathematics and physics.
-No keys and/or key combinations from the original US keyboard has been changed.
+This keyboard is designed as an extension to the default US keyboard, adding the functionality of typing special characters such as Latin/Greek characters, mathematics and physics symbols.
+No keys and/or key combinations from the original US keyboard have been changed.
 It can only be used on Linux.

 Here are the following additions: